input-output-hk/cardano-docs.iohk.io/_docs/protocols/p2p.md

 Kademlia uses the XOR metric to define distance between nodes.
 Key-value pairs are stored in nodes with IDs that are “close” to the keys.
 This distance is also used to efficiently locate a node with the given ID.

 At start, a bootstrap node should be provided to Kademlia in order to join the network.
-Later, the initial list of peers sent by the bootstap node will be extended by sending and receiving some Kademlia messages.
-A Kademlia node sends messages to its peers, which resend messages to their peers close to the needed ID/key.
+Later, the node will attempt to find more peers by querying its neighbors (from the initial list of peers sent by the bootstap node).
+A node sends messages to its peers, which resend messages to their peers close to the needed ID/key.

-Kademlia uses the UDP protocol for transmitting packages.
+Kademlia uses the UDP protocol for transmitting messages.

 To learn more about how Kademlia is implemented, please refer to the paper [Kademlia: a Peer-to-peer Information System Based on the XOR Metric](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf).